OccuFly: A 3D Vision Benchmark for Semantic Scene Completion from the Aerial Perspective: Data Generation Framework

 \subsubsection{Semantic Annotation}

 We define a finite, non-empty set of semantic classes $\mathcal{C}=\{1,\dots,C\}$.
 To minimize manual annotation effort, we annotate only a small subset $\mathcal{J}\subset\{1,\dots,N\}$ of images, exploiting the fact that each 3D point is observed by multiple cameras.
 Note that $\mathcal{J}$ denotes the index set of images, not the images themselves.
-We select $\mathcal{J}$ by spatially stratified sampling over the scene area.
-More specifically, we partition the ground plane into a regular grid with square cells of \SI{25}{m} edge length.
+We select $\mathcal{J}$ via spatially stratified sampling across the scene.
+More specifically, we partition the ground plane into a regular grid of square cells with scene-dependent edge lengths of $23$ to $28$ meters.
 For each cell center, we select the image whose pose is closest to that location.
 Additionally, for cells at the scene border, we select the pose closest to the border.
-Using the 2D--3D correspondences $\mathcal{A}$ from \cref{subsubsec_3d_reconstruction}, we quantify the coverage of reconstructed points by
+Using the 2D--3D correspondences $\mathcal{A}$ (see \cref{subsubsec_3d_reconstruction}), we quantify the coverage of reconstructed points by